AdaCore/spark2014/lrm/source/introduction.rst

 |SPARK| will be amenable to a range of formal analyses, including but not limited to:

-- Data-flow analysis.
+- Data-flow analysis.  **Add a definition of data-flow analysis.**

-- Information-flow analysis and program slicing.
+- Information-flow analysis and program slicing. **Add a definition of information flow analysis.
+  Also say that flow analysis is used to cover the two taken together.**

 - Formal verification of robustness properties.
 In Ada terminology, this refers to the proof that a predefined check will never fail at run time, and hence predefined